Carbon-Chain Chemistry in the Interstellar Medium: Summary and Open Questions of This Review

 The presence of carbon-chain species in the ISM has been known since the early 1970s, and many researchers have investigated their features through observations, chemical simulations, laboratory experiments, and quantum calculations.
 Recent findings raise new questions about carbon-chain chemistry, and it is an exciting time of progress.
 To solve the newly raised questions, collaborative research involving observations, laboratory experiments, and chemical simulations is crucial.

-To understand the carbon-chain chemistry better by observational methods, we need more dedicated low-frequency, high-sensitivity, and high angular resolution observations towards dark clouds, low- and high-mass YSOs, and other environments.
-In the near future, ALMA Band 1, ngVLA and the Square Kilometer Array (SKA) will become available.
+To understand the carbon-chain chemistry better by observational methods, we need more dedicated low-frequency, high-sensitivity, and high angular resolution observations towards dark clouds, low-, intermediate-, and high-mass YSOs, and other environments.
+ALMA Band 1 is now available, and the Square Kilometer Array (SKA) and ngVLA will become available in the near future.
 Observations using these facilities will be essential to reveal links between ISM physics and carbon-chain chemistry, the origin of chemical differentiation around YSOs, and relationships between WCCC and HCCC.
-In addition, future observational studies combining infrared data (e.g., from JWST, Thirty Meter Telescope (TMT), European Extremely Large Telescope (E-ELT)) and radio (ALMA, ngVLA, SKA, and future single-dish) telescopes have the potential from breakthrough results.
+In addition, future observational studies combining infrared data (e.g., from JWST, Thirty Meter Telescope (TMT), European Extremely Large Telescope (E-ELT)) and radio (ALMA, ngVLA, SKA, and future single-dish) telescopes have the potential for breakthrough results.
 For instance, relationships between PAHs/small dust grains and common carbon-chain species, which can be observed by infrared and radio regimes, respectively, can be studied by such a combination.
+These studies will help open up the astrochemical field of ``the lifecycle of carbon in the ISM''.